remotion-dev/remotion/packages/docs/docs/offthreadvideo.md

 The props `onError`, `className` and `style` are supported and get passed to the underlying HTML element.
 Remember that during render, this is a `<img>` element, and during preview, this is a `<video>` element.

+## Performance tips

+Avoid embedding a video beyond it's end (for example: Rendering a 5 second video inside 10 second composition).
+To create parity with the `<Video>` element, the video still display it's last frame in that case.
+However, to fetch the last frame specifically is a significantly more expensive operation than a frame from a known timestamp.

 ## See also

 - [`<Video />`](/docs/video)